 How to Tie Dye Shirts In A Swirl Pattern

-Probably the most common tie dye pattern is a swirl.
+Probably the most common tie dye design is a swirl pattern.

-4. Secure the spiral with rubber bands into wedges.
+• Secure the spiral with rubber bands on the white shirt into wedges.
 I either do 6 or 8 wedges.

 If you want less white, make sure the dye gets into the folds of the wedges.